Probabilistic approach to quantum separation effect for Feynman-Kac semigroup: Estimates of the rate of separation for truncated potentials

-In the next lemma we estimate the probability of the set of paths for which the number $H_0$ is small. \begin{lemma} There exist constants $C, \theta$ such that for any $\kappa''>\kappa' >0$ the following estimate holds
+In the next lemma we estimate the probability of the set of paths for which the number $H_0$ is small. \begin{lemma} There exist constant $C$ such that for any $\kappa''>\kappa' >0$ the following estimate holds